kobinabrandon/kobinabrandon/README.md

 ### Other Interests
 - I'd like to contribute in some small way to the technological and economic advancement of my fellow Africans.
-- I am  very interested in Rust and Go, and I intend to become very proficient in them.
-I'm currently challenging myself to port one of my private projects from Python to Rust.
+- I am seriously getting into Rust and (to a lesser extent) Go, and I intend to become very proficient in them.
-- I'm disinterested in (and increasingly disturbed by) systems that are intended to render skilled human labour obsolete.
-I believe that there is an orchestrated effort to use machine learning to take away the leverage of working people, and this campaign is getting more aggressive every day.

 ### Programming Languages
   <img src="https://pluspng.com/img-png/python-logo-png-open-2000.png" title="Python" alt="Python" width="45" height="40"/>&nbsp;